- Pleasant looks

 The insurance industry-funded IIHS rated last year’s Optima a Top Safety Pick+, but only with the LED headlights fitted to the range-topping Optima SX.
 The standard halogen headlights on other versions rate just “Poor,” the lowest possible score.

-Meanwhile, the feds scored last year’s Optima at five stars overall, with four stars for passenger-side frontal impact.
+Meanwhile, the feds scored last year’s Optima at five stars overall.

 2020 Kia Optima